orderfactory/design-principles-js/README.md

 However, even these cases benefit from assertions to catch bugs.
 Relaxing validation is an optimization—measure before optimizing, and never relax validation on external-facing or security-critical boundaries.

 Contrast with related principles:
-- **Design by Contract**: DbC assumes parties honor contracts within trusted code boundaries.
+- **Design by Contract**: DBC assumes parties honor contracts within trusted code boundaries.
 Boundary Defense assumes no boundary is truly trusted—contracts must be enforced, not assumed.
 - **Fail Fast**: Broader principle about catching errors early anywhere.
 Boundary Defense is a specific application: catch invalid data at interfaces before it propagates.
 - **Postel's Robustness Principle**: "Be liberal in what you accept, conservative in what you send."
 Boundary Defense **deliberately reverses** this for security-critical paths—favoring strict validation over interoperability tolerance.
 The tradeoff: Postel optimizes for flexibility and resilience against benign variance; Boundary Defense optimizes against malicious or corrupted input.
 In modern security contexts, precision trumps permissiveness.